Irish Dog Breeds

 Irish Terrier

-Whilst the origin of this Irish breed is unknown, it is believed that they were bred from an Irish Wolfhound crossed with a Black and Tan terrier type dog.
 Irish Terriers are said to be one of oldest breeds in the terrier group.
-These little terriers were used on farms to guard and protect livestock while also controlling vermin.
+They were used on farms to guard and protect livestock while also controlling vermin.
 They’re known as the most gentle of the terrier breeds and are recommended for families with children, as they form strong bonds with their family members.
 As a highly intelligent breed, with an eagerness to please their master, they are easy to train.
+Irish Terriers were once called the "Daredevil" of the canine world due to their fearless nature and energetic temperament.

-Did you know they were used as messengers during the First World War?
+Did you know they were used as messengers, as well as ratters, during the First and Second World Wars?

 Kerry Blue Terrier